-A prospective clinical randomized double-blinded trial by Steingrimsson et al33 including 357 patients reported that sternal wound infection was not decreased in the group where antimicrobial sutures were applied and similarly the role of antimicrobial coated sutures was insignificant to reduce leg wound infection and economic burden after vein harvesting in 328 patients who underwent open cardiac surgery (CABG)34.
-Another prospective and randomized trial by Soomro R 201735 including 378 patients demonstrated the results similar to our study that no significant differences were obtained when Triclosan coated sutures were used on the occurrence of postoperative surgical site infection.
+A prospective clinical randomized double-blinded trial by Steingrimsson et al. , including 357 patients, reported that sternal wound infection was not decreased in the group where antimicrobial sutures were applied.
+Similarly, the role of antimicrobial coated sutures was insignificant to reduce leg wound infection and economic burden after vein harvesting in 328 patients who underwent open cardiac surgery (CABG).
+Another prospective and randomized trial by Soomro R 2017, including 378 patients, demonstrated the results similar to our study that no significant differences were obtained when Triclosan coated sutures were used on the occurrence of postoperative surgical site infection.